jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/blog/submissions.md

 We will include this picture at the end of the blog post, along with your name.

-You must send the text in *.adoc* and *.pdf*, your picture and the [images](/development/writing/blog/main#images) for the blog post to fruiz@fluidattacks.com.
+You must send the text in *.md* and *.pdf*, your picture and the [images](/development/writing/blog/main#images) for the blog post to fruiz@fluidattacks.com and jchavarria@fluidattacks.com\.
-Our editor will review these files to determine and let you know whether or not we will publish your writing on our website.
+Our editors will review these files to determine and let you know whether or not we will publish your submission on our website.

 ## Terms and conditions